castai/docs/docs/guides/ingress.md

 ### Single host, multiple services

-You can use path-based routing to redirect traffic to specific services using [ingress rule paths](https://kubernetes.io/docs/concepts/services-networking/ingress/#path-types):
+You can use path-based routing to redirect traffic to specific services using [Ingress rule paths](https://kubernetes.io/docs/concepts/services-networking/ingress/#path-types):

 ```yaml
 spec: